shitcodebykaushik/linux_tut/Networking/Base.md

 - MSFconsole is probally the most usefull interface to the MetaSploit Framework .
 It provides the all in one centrailized console and allows you efficient access to the virtually all of the options available in the MSF .
 - msfconsole is lauched simply with the `msfconsole -q` .

+- When virtual machine are run on the cloud then it is called `instance` .
+-  The process of the gathring the information about the system  to identifu  and exploit the vulnerabilities .
+It give the collective knowledge to both the developers pentester and the shit .

+- Nix tools are the cross-platform managers for the unix-like systens and tools to instantiate and manage Unix-like .